Continuing Education

 - Thrombosis

 Our most interdisciplinary event of the season.
-Ideal for obstetricians, hematologists, internists, and allied health professionals.
+Ideal for obstetricians, hematologists, internists and health-care providers.

-All programs are pending accreditation by the University of Toronto, Royal College of Physicians and Surgeons of Canada, College of Family Physicians of Canada, and American Medical Association – PRA Category 1.
+All programs are pending accreditation by the University of Toronto, the Royal College of Physicians and Surgeons of Canada, the College of Family Physicians of Canada, and the American Medical Association (PRA Category 1).

 The Annual Pritzker Day

-- Annual lecture delivered by some of the most celebrated names in pathology
+- An annual lecture delivered by some of the most celebrated names in pathology

-- First delivered in 1965, one of the most distinguished lectures in Toronto
+- First delivered in 1965, it is one of the most distinguished lectures in Toronto

 - Created by colleagues in memory of Harold Goldsmith Pritzker, Pathologist-in-Chief at Mount Sinai Hospital from 1938 to 1963